bet4a/d3wiki/Transitions.md

 Creates a new transition on the same selected elements that starts when this transition ends.
 The new transition inherits a delay equal to this transition's delay + duration to control this timing.
 The new transition also inherits this transition’s name, duration, and easing.
 This can be used to define [chained transitions](http://bl.ocks.org/mbostock/4341417) without needing to listen for "end" events.

-If you want to add a delay between chained transitions, an easy way to do this is to have a no-op transition in between:
+As described above, the delay state of chained transitions is used as a scaffold for the chain.
+This means that the delay method will have unexpected behaviour in this context, however, if you want to add a delay between chained transitions, an easy way to do this is to have a no-op transition in between:

 ```js
 selection.transition() // this transition runs from t=1s to t=3s